 Finding the right RevOps consultant is about more than just hiring a temporary expert.
 You're looking for a partner who can integrate with your team, understand your unique challenges, and build systems that last.
 The vetting process is your chance to make sure you’re choosing someone who can deliver on all fronts.
 It requires a close look at their technical skills, past performance, and how they’ll fit with your company culture.
 A thoughtful approach here will help you find a partner who can truly help you scale.

-Essential Qualifications and Expertise to Look For
+Key Qualifications to Look For in a Consultant

 A great consultant does more than just fix immediate problems.
 They should leave you with a working system, a trained team, and the ability to manage things on your own long after they're gone.
 Look for a partner with a proven track record in your industry and deep technical expertise.
 Make sure they know how to use the specific tools in your revenue tech stack, like Salesforce, Marketo, or HubSpot, since these systems are all connected.
 Their ability to work within your existing infrastructure is just as important as their strategic advice.